jenterkin/Mind-Palace/content/Blog/Drafts/2025-01-30 How to Get Things Done, a Holistic Framework for Thinking about Project Management.md

 ---
-title: Project Management
+title: How to Get Things Done a Holistic Framework for Thinking about Project Management
 wip: true
-draft: false
+draft: true
 tags:
   - project-management
   - leadership